-Your contractor will need to dig out a base several inches below grade to ensure it’s level.
-They’ll need to complete this task before the ground freezes, so consider this project for the beginning or end of the winter season.
+Your contractor will need to dig out a base several inches below grade to ensure its level.
+They’ll need to complete this task before the ground freezes, so consider this project for the beginning or end of winter.

 Winter Retaining Wall Maintenance

 If you already have a retaining wall, then take advantage of the winter months to have repairs or maintenance completed.

 Not sure if your wall needs some attention?
 Survey your wall and the surrounding ground throughout the winter.
 Check for cracks and loose stones, drainage issues and the pressure of the soil behind the wall.
 Also, avoid using salts or deicers around the wall, which can degrade your stone.